 Cooperative Learning – The Academic Benefits

-Chances are good that you have heard the term “cooperative learning” used by your child’s teacher to describe some aspect of the way she teaches.
-If you haven’t this year, you likely will in the future.
+Chances are good that you’ve heard the term “cooperative learning” used by your child’s teacher to describe some aspect of the way she teaches.
+If you haven’t heard it this year, you likely will in the future.
 Cooperative learning is one of the most commonly used teaching strategies in classrooms today – and with good reason.
-With careful planning and implementation, cooperative learning can increase student achievement while creating a sense of community in the classroom.
+With careful planning and implementation, cooperative learning can increase student achievement while fostering a sense of community in the classroom.

-Cooperative learning is a carefully planned method of placing students into groups so that they will work together to learn the material at hand.
-The teacher keeps several things in mind while grouping her students:
+Cooperative learning is a well-planned method of placing students into groups so that they can work together to learn the material at hand.
+The teacher keeps several factors in mind when grouping her students:

-• Ability level – Research has proven that the best groups are those that comprise several ability levels (for instance, one high, one low, and two average)
+• Ability level – Research has shown that the best groups are those that include a mix of ability levels (for example, one high, one low, and two average).

-• Social skills – As with academic skills, so do social skills vary from child to child.
-Each group should comprise a diversity of these skills as well.
+• Social skills – Just as academic skills vary, so do social skills.
+Each group should consist of a diversity of these skills.

-• Size – Four students to a group seems to be ideal, as it allows each child to participate fully while also allowing for maximum diversity within the group.
+• Size – Four students per group is ideal, as it allows each child to participate fully while maintaining maximum diversity within the group.

-• Rotation – Students should have the opportunity to work with many other children rather than the same group, week after week.
-Some teachers regroup their students each month or each quarter, while others group their class only for certain projects.
+• Rotation – Students should have the opportunity to work with many different peers, rather than sticking to the same group week after week.
+Some teachers regroup their students monthly or quarterly, while others group them only for specific projects.

-Part of the learning process is helping one another in the group master the material.
-Not only do the children enjoy success with the topic at hand, they also feel successful in helping each other learn.
-This makes cooperative learning valuable for all students, including those who are identified as gifted, those with learning disabilities, and those who are learning English as a second language.
+A key part of the learning process in cooperative learning is helping one another in the group to master the material.
+Not only do children enjoy success with the topic at hand, but they also feel a sense of accomplishment in helping their peers learn.
+This makes cooperative learning valuable for all students, including those who are gifted, those with learning disabilities, and those who are learning English as a second language.

 Within the team, each student has a unique role.
-The teacher may assign the roles, or the students may decide who does what as one of their first group activities.
-While it is not critical that every group has every role covered, it is important that each child is responsible for one or more duties.
-Responsibilities can be combined into one job, and each job may be given a title that suits the purposes of the class or fits the theme of the unit being studied.
+The teacher may assign these roles, or the students may decide who does what during their first group activity.
+While it’s not critical that every group has every role covered, it’s important that each child is responsible for one or more duties.
+Responsibilities can be combined into a single job, and each job may be given a title that suits the class’s purposes or fits the theme of the unit being studied.

 Team member responsibilities can include: